Hunting

 Marine mammals such as whales and pinnipeds are also targets of hunting, both recreationally and commercially, often with heated controversies regarding the morality, ethics and legality of such practices.
 The pursuit, harvesting or catch and release of fish and aquatic cephalopods and crustaceans is called fishing, which however is widely accepted and not commonly categorised as a form of hunting.
 It is also not considered hunting to pursue animals without intent to kill them, as in wildlife photography, birdwatching, or scientific-research activities which involve tranquilizing or tagging of animals, although green hunting is still called so.
-The practices of netting or trapping insects and other arthropods for trophy collection, or the foraging or gathering of plants and mushrooms, are also not regarded as hunting.
+Hunting supplements the gathering of plants and mushrooms in foraging societies.
+The collection of local arthropods such as insects for food, common in such societies and still in practice today, occupies a middle ground between hunting and gathering but is seldom regarded as hunting, though some do so; this applies also to the netting and trapping of arthropods for scientific or hobby purposes.